-Relevant plan / standard Relevant rule / regulation Reason for consent Activity status Location of proposed activity Auckland Unitary Plan H3.
-Residential Single House Zone H3.4.1.(A6) More than one dwelling per site (other than the conversion of a principal dwelling in Rule H3.4.1(A4) or minor dwellings in Rule a H3.4.1(A5) The same activity status and standards as applies to the land use activity that the new building or addition to a building is designed to accommodate.
-Non-complying Activity Southern end of site overlooking Limeburners Bay Auckland Unitary Plan H4.
-Residential Mixed Housing Suburban H4.4.1.(A4) The same activity status and standards as applies to the land use activity that the new building or addition to a building is designed to accommodate.
-Restricted Discretionary Activity Middle of the site.
+Relevant plan / standard Relevant rule / regulation Reason for consent Activity status Location of proposed activity Auckland Unitary Plan H3.4.1.(A6) More than one dwelling per site (other than the conversion of a principal dwelling in Rule H3.4.1(A4) or minor dwellings in Rule a H3.4.1(A5) Non-complying Southern end of site overlooking Limeburners Bay Auckland Unitary Plan H3.4.1.(A36) The same activity status and standards as applies to the land use activity that the new building or addition to a building is designed to accommodate.
+Non-complying Activity Southern end of site overlooking Limeburners Bay Auckland Unitary Plan H4.4.1.(A4) Four or more dwellings per site Restricted Discretionary Activity Middle of the site Auckland Unitary Plan H4.4.1.(A34) The same activity status and standards as applies to the land use activity that the new building or addition to a building is designed to accommodate Restricted Discretionary Activity Middle of the site Auckland Unitary Plan H5.4.1.(A4) Four or more dwellings per site Restricted Discretionary Activity Northern part of the site facing Scott Road Auckland Unitary Plan H5.4.1.(A34) The same activity status and standards as applies to the land use activity that the new building or addition to a building is designed to accommodate.
+Restricted Discretionary Activity Northern part of the site facing Scott Road Auckland Unitary Plan E38.4.2(A8) Subdivision establishing an esplanade reserve Restricted Discretionary Activity Across the site.
+Auckland Unitary Plan E38.4.2(A11) Subdivision of land within natural hazard areas.
+In this instance, Restricted Discretionary Activity Across the site.

-Relevant plan / standard Relevant rule / regulation Reason for consent Activity status Location of proposed activity Auckland Unitary Plan H5.
-Residential Mixed Housing Urban H5.4.1.(A4) Four or more dwellings per site Restricted Discretionary Activity Northern part of the site facing Scott Road.
-Tiousing Orban H5.4.1.(A34) The same activity status and standards as applies to the land use activity that the new building or addition to a building is designed to accommodate.
-Auckland Unitary Plan E38.
-Subdivision Urban E38.4.2(A8) Subdivision establishing an esplanade reserve Restricted Discretionary Activity Across the site.
-E38.4.2(A11) Subdivision of land within natural hazard areas.
-In this instance, part of subject to land instability, land subject to coastal erosion, and flood plain.
-E38.4.2(A14) Subdivision in accordance with an approved land use consent complying with Standard E38,8.2.2.
-0 S E38.4.2(A22) Subdivision involving indigenous vegetation scheduled in the Significant Ecological Areas Overlay complying with Standard E38.8.2.5 Auckland Unitary Plan E6 Wastewater network management E⊕.4.1((A3) Discharge of untreated wastewater overflows onto or into land and/or into water from a wastewater network in existing urban areas (excluding wastewater treatment plants) where the discharge does not comply with Standard E6.6.1 and is not otherwise provided for by another rule in Restricted Discretionary Activity Southern end of site
+1 part of subject to land instability, land subject to coastal erosion, and flood plain.
+Auckland Unitary Plan E38.4.2(A14) Subdivision in accordance with an approved land use consent complying with Standard E38.8.2.2.
+Restricted Discretionary Activity Across the site.
+Auckland Unitary Plan E38.4.2(A22) Subdivision involving indigenous vegetation scheduled in the Significant Ecological Areas Overlay complying with Standard E38.8.2.5 Restricted Discretionary Activity Across the site Auckland Unitary Plan E6.4.1(A3) Discharge of untreated wastewater overflows onto or into land and/or into water from a wastewater network in existing urban areas (excluding wastewater treatment plants) where the discharge does not comply with Standard E6.6.1 and is not otherwise provided for by another rule in Table E6.4.1 Restricted Discretionary Activity Southern end of site.
+This consent might not be needed, depending on the final wastewater solution for the site.
+This would only be for emergency discharges and the wastewater pumpstation would be designed in accordance with modern engineering good practice (wastewater storage and emergency power) to reduce the likelihood and magnitude of any discharge as low as possible).
+Even if the existing pumpstation was upgraded, the same risk of discharge would arise and any discharge which occurred would occur in substantially the same location.
+Auckland Unitary Plan E7.4.1(A20 A26) Take and use of groundwater not meeting the permitted activity or restricted discretionary activity standards or not otherwise listed. (including dewatering) Restricted Discretionary Activity Across the site.
+Auckland Unitary Plan E7.4.1(A28) Take and use of groundwater not meeting the permitted activity or restricted Restricted Discretionary Activity Across the site.